CedarvilleCyber/RedTeamVault/Techniques/Windows Privilege Escalation.md

 - [[PEASS|WinPEAS]]
 	- Quick and easy check for many misconfigurations
 	- Comes in .exe and .bat formats, recommend .exe but signatured.
+- Tokens and Impersonation
+	- [[Sliver]] and [[Cobalt Strike]] (maybe [[Meterpreter]] as well?) both contain built-in functions for creating and stealing tokens for logged-in users.
+These tokens retain the user's privileges and context for as long as the user is logged in.

 # For Later
 ![[Windows-Priv-Esc.png]]